 15 ARM will notify the candidate of the outcome in writing, and a copy will be sent to the appropriate LTS Hub.
-If the application is considered by the Learning and Teaching Committee, the appropriate Hub will write to the student and copy the letter to ARM as appropriate.
+If the application is considered by the Learning and Teaching Committee, the appropriate LTS Hub will write to the student and copy the letter to ARM and the School as appropriate.